London Nocturne

-The London Nocturne (formerly the Smithfield Nocturne) was a cycling race in London, United Kingdom, organised as a criterium around a 1.2 km long course in the City of London.
-It was first run in 2007 for men and in 2009 for women, and took place as part of a celebration of cycling during the afternoon and evening, such as those involving penny farthings and folding bicycles.
+The London Nocturne (formerly the Smithfield Nocturne) is a cycling race in London, England, organised as a criterium in the City of London.
+The event was originally held from 2007 to 2018, using a 1.2 kilometre course, and took place as part of a celebration of cycling during the afternoon and evening, such as those involving penny-farthings and folding bicycles.
+It was first run in 2007 for men and in 2009 for women.
 Despite not being on the UCI Europe Tour, the race nonetheless attracted some high-profile names, such as Ed Clancy, Mark Cavendish, Matthew Goss, Davide Appollonio, Magnus Bäckstedt, and Sarah Storey.

+After eight years the event was revived in 2026 as the City of London Nocturne, returning as a two day festival of racing on 12th & 13th of June 2026.The new course was a 1.3 kilometre closed road circuit through Cheapside and Bank.
+The 2026 edition is registered on the UCI Calendar in the Pro Criterium class.

+The 2026 elite races were won by Matt Bostock and Nina Lavenu.

+Start line of the women’s support 2/3/4 category race at the 2026 London Nocturne, held on Cheapside in the City of London.
+Riders are lined up beneath the event banner as the race is about to begin.